decretist/Dissertation/Chapter4/corpus.md

 first-recension *dicta*.
 For the case statements, I simply used the text from the vulgate *Decretum* as it appears in the Friedberg edition.[^c3]

+[^d3]: Thanks to Anders Winroth for bringing the instance of homeoteleuton at D.23 c.2 in the MGH e-text to my attention (August 23, 2019).
+Clemens Radl of the MGH confirmed to Winroth that the e-text was typed.

 [^c3]: **This is perhaps not entirely satisfactory.
 It would be more methodologically consistent with the way in which the samples